-You will have a 365 day time period (rolling year) from your first date worked under Local 729 to complete your 30 days as well as your file with Contract Services.
+You will have a 365 day time period (rolling year) under Local 729 to complete your 30 days as well as your file with Contract Services.
 For example, if your first day worked was January 1, 2020, you would have until January 1, 2021 to complete this.
 If you do not complete your file with Contract Services, Local 729 will not be able to give the final authorization for your placement on the Industry Experience Roster (IER) and your time may be forfeited.
 Your days will essentially “fall off” day by day as time elapses.
 For additional information on how long your days are good for please contact Contract Services directly.

 WHAT IS THE COST TO JOIN?

 When you’ve made your appointment to come in for your initiation, you will need to bring with you a cashier’s check and/or money order (payable to Local 729), in the amount of $4,898.00.
 This includes your initiation fee, registration with the International and the current quarter, quarterly Union dues.

 I DON’T HAVE ALL THE MONEY TO JOIN, CAN I SETUP PAYMENT ARRANGEMENTS FOR MY INITIATION FEES?